-Annexes may be used to provide information published separately for convenience in document maintenance (e.g., charts, classified data).
+Annexes may be used to provide information published separately for convenience in document maintenance or use (e.g., charts, databases).
 As applicable, each annex should be referenced in the main body of the document where the data would normally have been provided.
-Annexes may be bound as separate documents for ease in handling.
+Annexes may be bound or prepared digitally as separate documents for ease in use.
 Annexes should be lettered alphabetically (A, B, etc.).

 Appendices may be used to annexes.
-Appendices should be numbered numerically (1, 2 etc.).
+Appendices should be numbered numerically (1, 2, etc.).